aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 How To Create Entities And Relationships
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Define your entities: You will need to specify the attributes for each entity you want to create.
-For example, you might define a dataset entity with attributes for the name, description, and type of data it contains.
+1.Define the attributes for each instance: dataset, field, and data quality.

-Create instances of the entities: You can create instances of the entities you defined using the from_json() method provided by the BusinessDataset, BusinessField, and BusinessDataQuality classes in the create_push_to_atlas.py file.
+2.Create instances of BusinessDataset, BusinessField, and BusinessDataQuality using the from_json() method.

-Define the relationships: To define a relationship between two entities, you need to specify the relationshipAttributes attribute in the JSON definition of the child entity.
-The relationshipAttributes attribute should contain an object with the following properties:

-guid: The GUID of the parent entity.
-typeName: The name of the parent entity's type.
-relationshipType: The name of the relationship type.
-This should match the name of the relationship type that you defined in Atlas.
-Push the entities to Atlas: Once you have created instances of your entities and defined their relationships, you can push them to Atlas using the create_entities() function provided by the m4i_atlas_core module.
-The create_entities() function takes three arguments:

-entity_instance: The instance of the entity you want to create.
-referred_entities: A list of instances of other entities that the entity being created refers to.
-This is needed when the entity you want to create has a relationship with other entities.
-access_token: An access token that allows you to authenticate with Atlas.
+3.Add relationship between the field and dataset instances.
+4.Push the entities to Atlas using the create_entities() function in m4i_atlas_core.py.
+The inputs are the instance we created, referred entities, and access token.
+5.Push the dataset instance, field instance, and data quality instance to Atlas using the create_in_atlas() functions.

 To see how to how to do this here is the link, at the how to create entities and relationships section https://gitlab.com/m4i/m4i-data-management/-/blob/Athanasios/quality_rules.md